-We have created a Priority List of how to begin the process, as well as some valuable suggestions on how to mange the challenge.
+We have created a Priority List of how to begin the process, as well as some valuable suggestions on how to manage the challenge.

 First, notice I said Mountain – the first thing that we all do, is look at the entire picture and this is where we become overwhelmed.
 What we need to do is break it all down, and then prioritize what needs to be done first.

-Begin your purge with your KEY rooms in your property and then work down from there.
+Begin the process with your KEY rooms and then work down from there.
 The KEY rooms are; Living Room, Dining Room, Kitchen, Family Room (where applicable), Master Bedroom & En-suite (where applicable).

 It is also important to focus your attention on anything you can see from your entry (including your entry).

 Depending on how you work best, you may want to follow 1 of 2 process’ to keep you working efficiently.

 - Focus on one room at a time.
 Some of us can tend to get easily distracted, and be in 4 places at once which can create chaos.
 Believe you me, I have seen first hand a home whilst the client was packing and purging – it was hot mess!
 I was stressed just looking at the confusion that was scattered throughout the entire house.
 This is so not helpful.
 Focus on one room, and within that room create zones (closet – under bed – surfaces) once that room is complete, move on to the next.
 You will not only stay focused and efficient, but you will feel such a reward in completing something from start to finish.
 Some rooms you may not think of are; garage, outdoor areas, sheds, gazebos, sunproch, playrooms, home gym.